badpacketsllc/ansible-aws_cli/README.md

 This role features:
 - Full test coverage.
-- Support for configuring as many roles are you like.
+- Support for configuring as many AWS profiles are you like.
 - Configuration of variables on both the role- or profile-level.
 Profile-level variables take precedence over role-level variables.
 - No default profile-level configuration variables.